Half of All American Adults are in a Police Face Recognition Database, New Report Finds

 Investigation by the Center on Privacy & Technology at Georgetown Law raises serious questions about privacy and civil liberties violations, particularly for African Americans

 Senator Al Franken (D.-Minn.), Rep. Jason Chaffetz (R.-Utah), the American Civil Liberties Union, The Leadership Conference on Civil and Human Rights, and a national coalition of civil liberties and civil rights organizations call for reforms, oversight

 October 18, 2016 – Half of American adults – more than 117 million people – are in a law enforcement face recognition network, according to a report released today by the Center on Privacy & Technology at Georgetown Law.
 The study, The Perpetual Line-Up: Unregulated Police Face Recognition in America finds that one in four law enforcement agencies can access face recognition and that its use is almost completely unregulated.
-The study is available in PDF and at www.perpetuallineup.org, where the public can access over 17,000 pages of official documents obtained by the Center.
+The study is available at www.perpetuallineup.org, where the public can access over 17,000 pages of official documents obtained by the Center.

 “Innocent people don’t belong in criminal databases,” said Alvaro Bedoya, Executive Director of the Center on Privacy & Technology at Georgetown Law and co-author of the report.
 “By using face recognition to scan the faces on 26 states’ driver’s license and ID photos, police and the FBI have basically enrolled half of all adults in a massive virtual line-up.
 This has never been done for fingerprints or DNA.
 It’s uncharted and frankly dangerous territory.”